danrex/django-riv/README.md

 * RiV helps you to change the representation of your data
 * If you don't have views RiV can run in a standalone mode

+# Testing #

+Since Django 1.6 the test discovery has changed.
+In order to run the tests start the test command with `--pattern="*.py"`.

 # Known Issues #

 * The HTTP methods OPTIONS, HEAD, TRACE and PATCH are not implemented